SarthakJariwala/ezconda/docs/index.md

 ---

-**EZconda** is a command line interface application that helps practitioners to create and manage `conda` environment and related specifications with ease.
+**EZconda** is a command line interface application that helps practitioners create and manage `conda` environment and related specifications with ease.

 ## Key Features